manorrock/azure-examples/acr-create-access-keys-settings-xml/README.md

 ## Cleanup

-Do NOT forget to remove the resources you might have created once you are done running the example.
+Do NOT forget to remove the resources you have created once you are done running the example.